hchen3368/hchen3368/README.md

 Hi!
 I’m Huachen Chen, @hchen3368.

-I’m interested in Data Science, Machine Learning, Coding, Mathematics, and curious about all sort of knowledge!!
+I’m interested in Data Science, Machine Learning, Coding, Mathematics, and curious about all sort of knowledge in general!!

 I currently focus on learning Data Science, Machine Learning, and Deep Learning.